‘Political instability, unfavourable policies create lack of trust in business’

 An interesting finding of the report is the lack of an online presence among Pakistani engineering enterprises.
 With a surprising 63% of surveyed firms lacking any online presence, there is an urgent need for businesses to establish themselves online to reach a wider customer base and enhance engagement.
 The study also reveals that while a significant portion of firms (63%) show no intent to expand in the coming years, a proactive minority plans to invest in advanced technology, machinery, land and skilled labour to boost their business prospects.

 Another critical issue highlighted in the report is the lack of access to credit for the majority of firms.
 The majority of firms lack adequate collateral to secure loans due to their small size.
 This reduces their marketability to commercial lenders and resulted in only 5% of surveyed companies having loans or lines of credit.
 Limited access to finance this hampers the industry's growth potential.
-To address this, the report suggests that financial institutions introduce special credit schemes for small and medium-sized enterprises to encourage business expansion and development.
+To address this, the report suggests that financial institutions introduce special credit schemes for small.

-The research also explores the complex landscape of international trade for Pakistani engineering firms, revealing obstacles related to tax implications, product quality, branding and pricing.
-Most notably, a substantial 84% of firms source their raw materials domestically, emphasising a need to diversify suppliers and engage with international markets.
+Remembering valour and junior leadership qualities of soldiers of a platoon before drowning in high tide river on...

-The report stresses the importance of a thriving relationship between businesses and the government for economic prosperity.
+Our army museums have war trophies in the form of Indian captured tanks, vehicles, RRs and above all the jeep of Major...